simonecorsi/awesome/README.md

 *   [mafintosh/pump](https://github.com/mafintosh/pump) - pipe streams together and close all of them if one of them closes

-*   [mui/material-ui](https://github.com/mui/material-ui) - MUI Core (formerly Material-UI) is the React UI library you always wanted.
-Follow your own design system, or start with Material Design.
+*   [mui/material-ui](https://github.com/mui/material-ui) - MUI Core is a collection of React UI libraries for shipping new features faster.
+Start with Material UI, our fully-loaded component library, or bring your own design system to our production-ready components.

 *   [googlearchive/observe-js](https://github.com/googlearchive/observe-js) - A library for observing Arrays, Objects and PathValues